maduhu/Documentation/ILP/ledger-adapter.md

 Prepares a new transfer (conditional or unconditional) in the ledger.
 When a transfer becomes prepared, it executes immediately if there is no condition.
 If you specify `execution_condition`, the funds are held until the beneficiary [submits the matching fulfillment](#execute-prepared-transfer) or the `expires_at` time is reached.

-**Note:** Only the sender (the account being debited) or an admin should have the authority to propose a transfer.
+**Note:** Only the sender (the account being debited) or an admin should have the authority to prepare a transfer.

 #### Request Format